 The downside to built-up roofing is that it can take longer to install.
 With the exception of cold-applied bitumen, it can leave people exposed to hazardous fumes.
 The cost of installation, for the most part, is relatively high, and some systems can be susceptible to wind and water damage.
 This is a major consideration for anyone living in the Coastal Bend, especially during hurricane season.

 Commercial Roofing Experts for Businesses in the Coastal Bend!

-If you need a new roof for your commercial space, Bayfront Roofing is here to help.
-We have a team of experts who have been trained and certified in all areas of roofing, so we can handle any type or project.
+If you need a new roof for your commercial space, Bayfront Roofing and Construction is here to help.
+We have a team of experts who have been trained and certified in all areas of roofing, so we can handle any type of project.
 That’s why we’re one of the best commercial roofers in Corpus Christi.
 So if you want to find an experienced roofer for your business in the Coastal Bend, get in touch with us today!